Untold Festival: Untold: Chapter 2

-Untold: Chapter 3
+Untold: Chapter 3 - Real Life Fantasy

 The third edition of the festival took place from 3 to 6 August 2017 on Cluj Arena.
 There were seven DJ headliners who were announced in January 2017: Afrojack, Armin van Buuren, Axwell Λ Ingrosso, Dimitri Vegas & Like Mike, Hardwell, Martin Garrix, Marshmello and Steve Aoki.
 In March the live acts were announced, these being: Ellie Goulding, Example, Hurts, Jasmine Thompson, MØ, John Newman and Tinie Tempah.
 The festival took place during four days in the centre of Cluj-Napoca and involved 10 stages.
 Other performing artists were: Alan Walker, Don Diablo, Dillon Francis, Charli XCX, Redfoo, Era Istrefi, The Avener, Dannic, Lost Frequencies, Sander van Doorn, Dubfire, Kadebostany, Jamie Jones, Loco Dice, Solomun, Sven Väth, Andy C, Borgore, Pendulum, Chase & Status and GTA, among others.
 It sold over 330,000 tickets for the four days of Untold and reported record profit (more than in 2015).
 Untold organisers invested more than €10 million in the festival.

-Untold: Chapter 4
+Untold: Chapter 4 - Wolf Spirit

 The fourth edition of the Untold festival was held from 2 to 5 August 2018.
 The first artists announced for the 2018 edition are: Black Eyed Peas, KSHMR, The Prodigy, Bonobo, Afrojack, Armin van Buuren, Alesso, Dimitri Vegas & Like Mike, Diplo, Kygo, The Chainsmokers, Jason Derulo, Tiësto, Fedde Le Grand and Steve Aoki.